ek93922/xlsx_to_xls/README.md

 # xlsx_to_xls

-Converts xlsx files in the same directory as the Python Script to xls
+Converts xlsx files to xls in the same directory as the Python Script.
+  - Will not create duplicate xls file if there's already one in the folder from previous conversion.

 ------------------------------------------
 * win32com method uses Excel application installed on the pc and converts .xlsx file to .xls
   - **Pros**